 One area that’s not as straightforward is Independent Contractors.
 Historically, independent contractors weren’t eligible for workers’ compensation coverage, but New Jersey law might still qualify you as an employee even if you’re classified as an independent contractor.

-How Does No-Fault Workers’ Compensation Work?
+How Does No-Fault Workers’ Compensation Work in NJ?

 No-fault workers’ compensation means that you are eligible for benefits even if the injury was your fault.
 This is unique to other types of insurance that don’t require the insured party to pay you if you caused the accident.
 Car insurance is a classic example of at fault insurance.